 Australia has a patchwork of e-scooter rules, with some areas outright prohibiting them on public roadways.
-However, there are restrictions on riding e-scooters in Queensland.
+However, there is a proper Electric Scooters Laws in qld and restrictions on riding e-scooters .
 These regulations exist to protect you from harm, spare you from penalties, and even stop you from accidentally purchasing a scooter that isn't allowed on public roads.

 Age Limit, Competency, and Supervision